jackyzha0/jackyzha0.github.io/content/thoughts/search.md

 - Aiming to create a large scale digital [library](thoughts/library.md) that included *historical* knowledge
 - Critiques
 	- Poor quality of scanning
-	- Privacy -- Google would gain access into detailed insights about what people were reading
+	- [[thoughts/privacy|Privacy]] -- Google would gain access into detailed insights about what people were reading
 		- Historically, librarians focussed heavily on this, sometimes even going to jail due to resisting handing over library records
 - 2005 Class Action Lawsuit by author and copyright holders' organizations: theft of books
 	- 2008 settlement: Google agreed to pay copyright holders; revenue from orphan works; access through libraries